ga4gh/data-security/AAI/README.md

 the only ones used.

-This AAI standard aims at developing an approach that enables data holders’ and data owners systems to recognize and accept identities from multiple Brokers -- allowing for a federated approach.
+This AAI standard aims at developing an approach that enables data holders’ and data owners systems to have systems that recognize and accept identities from multiple Brokers -- allowing for a federated approach.
 An organization can still use this specification and not support multiple Brokers, though they may find in that case that it’s just using a prescriptive version of OIDC.